jonnor/random/digital-fabrication/furniture-machines.md

 When idle, Z-bed is at top.
 As the machine progresses, the bed comes down.
 Depending on exact design, could be possible to make it as little as 10-15 cm tall when not in use.
-A tricky part is the Bowden tube and filament spool.
+A tricky part space for the Bowden tube and filament spool.
 [Pellets extrusion](http://richrap.blogspot.no/2014/12/no-more-filament-quest-for-universal.html)
 is an interesting alternative.